ivy-lang/ivy-bitcoin/docs/js/README.md

 # JavaScript SDK

-Bitcoin Ivy is also available as a (very unstable and early-stage) [JavaScript SDK](https://www.npmjs.com/package/bitcoin-ivy).
+Ivy is also available as a (very unstable and early-stage) [JavaScript SDK](https://www.npmjs.com/package/bitcoin-ivy).

 ```
 npm install bitcoin-ivy